Red Bank, NJ Violent Crime Rates and Maps

 • In Pine Lake Park, NJ, crime costs $31 per person, which is $72 less than in Red Bank

-The table below shows the total cost of crime to the residents of Red Bank for the year 2025 along with the projected cost per resident.
+The table below breaks the violent-crime total into its four offenses for Red Bank, with the projected cost per resident.

 Crime